 - Note if the deal is offered directly through Amazon, or via a seller that’s not part of any Prime services.
 This can alter your deal and may add shipping prices, etc.

-While Dell isn’t known for its TVs, the company does keep a healthy stock of TVs from a number of its partners.
-In an effort to be competitive, Dell can offer some very good deals on these TVs, like some excellent LG 4k TVs for only several hundred dollars – particular if you are interested in a larger TV.
+While Dell isn’t known for its TVs, the company keeps a healthy stock of TVs from several of its partners.
+In an effort to be competitive, Dell can offer some very good deals on these TVs, like some excellent LG 4k TVs for only several hundred dollars – particularly if you are interested in a larger TV.
 Because not as many consumers head to Dell to look for TVs, availability is also less likely to be an issue.
 Dell also has an excellent online search function that guides you easily toward the TVs with the specs that you really care about.
 Shipping for these TVs is usually free.

 Things to Keep in Mind: